danrot/master-thesis/01_introduction.md

 The concrete implementation of this interface used by Sulu is Jackalope[^6], which also includes some different transport layers.
-At the moment there are layers for Jackrabbit[^7], which is an implementation of a content repository from the apache foundation, and for Doctrine DBAL[^8], which is database abstraction layer.
+At the moment there are layers for Jackrabbit[^7], which is an implementation of a content repository from the Apache Software Foundation, and for Doctrine DBAL[^8], which is database abstraction layer.
 This means that  a relational database can also serve as a content repository.

 ## Scientific problem